calroc/Thun/docs/Hylo-,_Ana-,_Cata-,_and_Para-morphisms_-_Recursion_Combinators.rst

 Finding `Triangular Numbers <https://en.wikipedia.org/wiki/Triangular_number>`__
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As a concrete example let's use a function that, given a positive
+As a concrete example let’s use a function that, given a positive
 integer, returns the sum of all positive integers less than that one.
 (In this case the types A and B are both ``int``.) ### With ``range()``
 and ``sum()``